-- Numbers of Rhopalosiphum spp. recorded in suction trap catch similar to last week. - Rhopalosiphum spp. numbers are higher than the 11- year mean. - Seven Sitobion avenae recorded in trap. - No Metopolophium dirhodum recorded in trap.
+- Number of Rhopalosiphum spp. recorded in suction trap catch is lower than the 11-year mean. - No Metopolophium dirhodum or Sitobion avenae recorded in trap.

 How is BYDV transmitted?

 The aphids transmit BYDV into winter cereals by two ways:

 1. Cereal volunteers, or grass weeds within a field can act as hosts for aphids after stubble destruction.
 This type of infection typically causes large discrete patches of severely infected plants.